 Dec.
-28, 2018 EPA releases a proposal to revise the 2016 Supplemental Finding and risk and technology review for MATS.
+28, 2018 EPA releases a proposal to revise the 2016 Supplemental Cost Finding and Residual Risk and Technology Review for MATS.
 The proposal would limit consideration of health benefits in regulation.
 For more information about the impacts of the issues in this proposal, read EELP Executive Director Joe Goffman’s discussion of potential changes EPA could make here.

 Jan.
 22, 2019 Michigan Attorney General files a motion withdrawing from litigation challenging the Obama-era MATS rule.